 - Agricultural equipment

-Later down the line the 24 valve QSB (Quantum System B) engine was used in marine, agricultural, and construction equipment.
+Later down the line, Cummins introduced the 24-valve QSB (Quantum System B) engine.
+The QSB engine was used in marine, agricultural, and construction equipment.

 6BT Cummins: Performance Data

 When the 6BT was first used in the Dodge Ram in 1989, it produced 160 hp @ 2,500 rpm and 400 lb-ft @ 1,600.